Stefan Kovač

-Kovač started his professional career at Čukarički.

 Club career

 Early career

 Kovač came through youth academy of his hometown club Red Star Belgrade, which he left in January 2019 to join Čukarički.
 He made his professional debut against Voždovac on 24 February at the age of 20.
 On 1 May, he scored a brace in a triumph over Napredak Kruševac, which were his first professional goals.

+Baltika Kaliningrad

+On 30 May 2025, Kovač signed a five-year contract with Russian Premier League club Baltika Kaliningrad.

 International career

 Kovač represented Bosnia and Herzegovina at all youth levels.